huler/backend-challenge/problems.md

 - **How would you fix this problem?**:
   Introduce an error channel (`chan error`) and pass it to each goroutine.
 Each goroutine sends either `nil` or an error back to the channel.
 After all goroutines complete, errors are collected and logged centrally.
 This provides reliable visibility into all parallel execution paths and ensures system robustness.

+### 5. Potential Nil Dereference in `GetTotalResponseCount`

+- **What is the problem?**:
+  The function `GetTotalResponseCount` retrieves a specific item from DynamoDB and then attempts to unmarshal the result into a Go struct.
+However, if the requested item does not exist the subsequent call to unmarshall can cause a panic due to a nil dereference.

+- **Why is it a problem?**:
+  If `data.Item` is `nil`, it indicates that the requested item does not exist in DynamoDB.
+Attempting to unmarshal a `nil` value results in a runtime panic, which:

+  - Crashes the program or Lambda execution.
+  - Makes the service unreliable.
+  - Can lead to increased operational cost and degraded user experience if not handled properly.

+- **How would you fix this problem?**:
+  Add a check immediately after retrieving the item to verify that `data.Item` is not `nil`.
+If it is `nil`, return a descriptive error before attempting any unmarshalling.